EECS 348 (4 credit hours): Software Engineering -- Spring 2026

 before the class session in which the quiz or exam content will

 be reviewed or its answer key released.
-Make-up labs must be
+Make-up labs, assignments, or homework must be

 completed within one week of the excused absence.